-• The library/Research Information Technology Center (RITC) Electronic Computer Laboratory (E-Lab):
+The Electronic Computer Laboratory (E-Lab):

-The library/RITC E-Lab has twelve workstations and is located on the first floor of the Medical Education Building within the library.
+The library's E-Lab has 20 workstations and is located on the first floor of the Medical Education Building within the library (#C-144).
 It is specifically intended to strengthen the institution's research capabilities and provide faculty and students with improved access to and proficiency in the use of information technology in research.
-The facility can be used by faculty and students learning to use information technology and Internet resources in biomedical research.
+The facility can be used by faculty, staff and students.
+Please call 404-752-1536 or 404-752-1524 to reserve.